Skip to content

 • arranging building insurance.

-If you need help understanding responsibilities in a commercial lease in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
+If you need help understanding a commercial lease in the UK, LegalVision’s experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions

-A commercial lease is where a business owner has the sole occupation of a property or part of it for the use as their business premises and in return, pay the landlord rent.
+A commercial lease is a contract in which a business owner occupies a property or part of it solely to use their business premises and pays the landlord rent in return.

 As a commercial landlord, you will have various responsibilities within a commercial lease.
-The specific obligations you have ultimately depend on the type of lease and terms of the lease agreement.
-However, some standard responsibilities you may encounter are those related to health and safety, structural repairs and building insurance.
+Your specific obligations ultimately depend on the type of lease and terms of the lease agreement.
+However, some standard responsibilities you may encounter are health and safety, structural repairs and building insurance.

 Register for our free webinars